fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 defined responsibilities, your code becomes more flexible.

 If a user wants to modify a class's behavior, he can extend it using a subclass to override the behaviour.
-But if the user want to share his changes with other users who have made their own subclasses to change the behaviour, code inheritance is moot.
+But if the user wants to share his changes with other users who have made their own subclasses to change the behaviour, code inheritance is moot.